Tail-Winds/rtwb-scrape/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# Scrape data from the Ocean City buoy site
+# Scrape data from the Ocean City buoy site using GitHub Actions

 Files in this repository relate to scraping the data on the [Ocean City Real-time Whale Buoy (RTWB)